 He said all diplomats sent to serve in Missions were representatives of Government and should work hard in ensuring that they projected a good image of the country, including sharing information on prospects and working towards attracting the much-needed foreign investment.

-He expressed concern about abuse of the social media platforms in the country some people who wanted to tarnish the image of the country.
+He expressed concern about abuse of the social media platforms in the country by some people who wanted to tarnish the image of the country.

 The Minister further urged the diplomats not to rely on unverified reports being posted on social media as a genuine source of news on the happenings in the country as most of did not project the actual situation on the ground.
 He said Missions should instead contact the Ministry of Foreign Affairs whenever they needed accurate information regarding the nation.

-This is according to a media statement made available to The Independent Observer First Secretary for Press at the Zambian Embassy in France Yande Musonda.
+This is according to a media statement made available to The Independent Observer by First Secretary for Press at the Zambian Embassy in France Yande Musonda.